-Although Apple Valley’s border is just 5-minutes from Mall of America, the Minnesota River between us both has actually helped build Apple Valley into a self-sufficient community.
+Although Apple Valley’s border is just 5-minutes from Minnesota’s largest mall, the Minnesota River between us both has actually helped build Apple Valley into a self-sufficient community.
 The small old bridge that used to go over the river inspired us to become almost totally independent.
 People feel little need to go “north of the river” but for professional sports, a concert or occasional play.
 We aren’t a bedroom community anymore but rather “the entire house.”
 Life is good here!

 The result isn’t just a business community that was relatively unscathed during the recent recession, but actually grew.

 First Bus Rapid Transit (BRT) Line in Minnesota